Profile

 JavaScript / Node.js Fullstack

 Full JavaScript stack roles using Node.js or NestJS on the backend with React for MERN or Angular for MEAN on the frontend.
-Single-language end-to-end teams typical in product companies and startups, with TypeScript common across both layers.
+Single-language end-to-end teams are typical in product companies and startups, with TypeScript common across both layers.
 Frontend architecture patterns like SSR and SSG often surface as part of the role.

 MERN AppsMEAN AppsNode-Backed Web ProductsTypeScript Full Stack